lendle/OnlineLearning.jl/README.md

 ## Notes

 This is a work in progress.
+Most testing has been in simulations and not with real data. `GLMLearner` and `GLMNetLearner` with l_2 regularization seem to work pretty well. `GLMNetLearner` with l_1 regularization has not been thoroughly tested.
+Statistical performance tends to be pretty senstive to choice of optimizer and tuning parameters.

 ### TODO